-As North America recovers from Hurricane Sandy, the first priority will be ensuring the safety of people in the affected areas.
+As North America recovers from Hurricane Matthew, the first priority will be ensuring the safety of people in the affected areas.
 Next, emergency workers will need to restore critical infrastructure such as power and telecommunications.
 Individually, affected people will need to assess the damage to their homes or offices.

 You may find that your heating, cooling, or plumbing systems have been affected by the storm.
 We’ve written this short guide to help you safely restore these systems to full operation.

 How to Identify Potential Problems

 Before approaching, ensure that all utilities are shut down in the vicinity of the equipment.
 Also, be aware of any downed power lines in your area.
 As you approach the equipment, carefully inspect for any visual signs of danger.
 If you suspect water, wind, or other damage to any mechanical equipment, do not restart it until it has been inspected by a professional.
 Signs of water damage include puddles on the floor; wet spots on or near the equipment; dirt, silt, or other foreign substances near the equipment; and mold.
 Wind or other elements can also cause physical damage to the equipment.